 Plastic manufacturing began in the 1950s, and since its launch, the globe has produced nine billion metric tons, with more than half of it ending up as waste material.
 141 million tons of plastic packaging continues to be produced globally every year.

-A third of the plastic packaging entered into global markets leaks from collection systems.
+We all know that packaging matters, but one third of the plastic packaging entered into global markets leaks from collection systems.
 The production, use and disposal of which contributes to about 1.8 billion tons of carbon emissions annually.
 The UK has sent 446,000 tons of packaging to landfill since 2013.

 As a result of this, attitudes are changing in the UK and across the globe that aims to reduce the statistic of harmful waste products that are worsening our ecosystems.
 In 2016, the UK achieved a 44.9% recycling rate, with 60 – 70% of surveyed consumers suggesting that they would pay more for sustainable packaging.